JimDaly/CRMJSWebAPIServiceUtil/README.md

 comments.
 Visual Studio 2015 supports the use of JSDoc style comments for the IntelliSense exposed by the JavaScript language service.

 ### Generate a language neutral model and then create a Writer class to output the file
-The ModelGenerator.cs class accepts the users choices of entities and their properties as well as any Web API functions or actions.
+The ModelGenerator class accepts the users choices of entities and their properties as well as any Web API functions or actions.
 It then processes the CSDL $metadata service document it has downloaded from the server and identifies any complex types or enums that have to be represented.
 The model generator uses the XML description resources and retrieves appropriate CRM metadata descriptions to provide available descriptions for entities and each of the properties.
-It assembles the data necessary to generate an instance of the **Model** class defined in CrmWebAPIModel.js
+It assembles the data necessary to generate an instance of the **Model** class defined in CrmWebAPIModel.cs.

 From this point, all I needed to do was write a class that would accept the model definition and output a file written in the style of the library I had in mind.
 The **JavaScriptWriter** class in CRMWebAPIJavaScriptWriter.cs uses this model information together with information from the **Build** tab to write and save